Major Key Diatonic Chords

 Diatonic chord diagrams

-Here's a closer look at each of the diatonic chords with tonal intervals.
+Here's a closer look at each of the diatonic chords showing their tonal intervals.

 Notice which intervals they have in common, and how they differ.